michalSkwarek/library/README.md

 # library
-Library is a project management books that uses implementation of the stack.
+library is a project management books that uses implementation of the stack.